 Personally, due to the wide difference in opinion, I would suggest having levels checked and supplementing accordingly.

 So what’s the bottom line

 Vitamin B12 is an important and necessary nutrient.
-However, animal foods are not the best source due to cholesterol, saturated fat, and negative health effects of animal protein.
+However, animal foods are not the best source due to cholesterol, saturated fat, and the negative health effects of animal protein.

-Everyone--even meat eaters— should monitor their vitamin B12 levels and ensure they have a reliable source by taking a vitamin supplement.
+Everyone--even meat-eaters— should monitor their vitamin B12 levels and ensure they have a reliable source by taking a vitamin supplement.